TeXitoi/rusty-clock/README.md

 # Rusty clock [![Build status](https://travis-ci.org/TeXitoi/rusty-clock.svg?branch=master)](https://travis-ci.org/TeXitoi/rusty-clock)

-An alarm clock with environment stats in pure bare metal embedded rust.
+An alarm clock in pure bare metal embedded rust (no OS).
+It features pressure, temperature, humidity, monophonic alarm on a e-paper display.
+The 5 programmable alarms can ring one time (and never repeat) or every week day that you want (for example only Monday and Thursday).

 ![fromt](images/front.jpg)
 ![back](images/back.jpg)
 ![open](images/open.jpg)

-## Description

-This alarm clock is programed in bare metal rust (no OS).
-It features pressure, temperature, humidity, monophonic alarm on a e-paper display.
+You can also look at the [gallery](gallery.md).

 ## Hardware